klupsky/next-ecommerce/README.md

 # ⚫ dot shop, Next.js e-commerce store

-everybody loves dots! and in this e-commerce store you can purchase them for your happyness! this is a full-stack application using cookies. it simulates an online webstore, including all proper functions:
+everybody loves dots! and in this e-commerce store you can purchase them for your happyness!

+this is a full-stack application using cookies. it is only a simulation of an online webstore, while including all proper functions:

 - a landingpage with all the available products (dots) listed
 - the user can browse through the different product-pages and add a selected amount of dots to the cart